Inspecting CFRP Wind Turbine Blades in the USA Using Advanced X-Ray and CT

 • Fiber orientation, waviness, and layup consistency

-• Subsurface cracks and delaminations
+• Subsurface cracks and delamination

 • Resin flow behavior and material inconsistencies